JSONScript/jsonscript/README.md

 In some cases you may only want the result of the last step in sequential execution returned as a script result.

-It can be done using `$res` instruction, that is an object with the single `$res` key.
+It can be done using `$result` instruction, that is an object with the single `$result` key.
 The value of the key will be the result of the script execution.
 As everything, the key can be any valid JSONScript - scalar, data, or the script which result will be the result of the containing block, script (or function) execution.

-Although it is possible to always use `$res` to explicitly declare the results, it is not idiomatic and not recommended, as it would require additional processing from the interpreter.
+Although it is possible to always use `$result` to explicitly declare the results, it is not idiomatic and not recommended, as it complicates the script.

 Exapmle: